sumstudent/coding-test-php/README.md

 ## How to check

 ### Authentication
-TODO: pls summarize how to check "Authentication" bahavior

 Users undergo authentication via tokens, with their login credentials being transmitted in JSON format.
 Below is a scenario depicting a user attempting to login.